Back to Characteristics of BPD

 You are here among friends!

-From one who has fallen into the hypnotizing quality of cutting myself, I welcome you to read what others have shared about this mysterious behavior.
+From one who has fallen into the hypnotizing ritual of cutting myself, I welcome you to read what others have shared about this mysterious behavior.
 I no longer cut, but I am one razor-blade away from this self injurious behavior.
 I don't cut

 One Day At A Time.